Determinacy in Discrete-Bidding Infinite-Duration Games: Advantage-Based Tie-Breaking

 We turn to study computational complexity of bidding games.
 Let $\text{BID}_{\alpha,\text{adv}}$ be the class of bidding games with advantage-based tie-breaking and objective $\alpha$, and let BID-WIN$_{\alpha, \text{adv}}$ be the respective decision problem.
 Recall that TB-WIN$_\alpha$ is the decision problem for turn-based games.

-\begin{theorem} For a qualitative objective $\alpha$, the complexity of TB-WIN$_\alpha$ and BID-WIN$_{\alpha, \text{adv}}$ coincide. \end{theorem} \begin{proof} The direction from BID-WIN$_{\alpha, \text{adv}}$ to TB-WIN$_\alpha$ follows from determinacy as in Theorem~\ref{thm:trans-compl}.
+\begin{thm} For a qualitative objective $\alpha$, the complexity of TB-WIN$_\alpha$ and BID-WIN$_{\alpha, \text{adv}}$ coincide when the budgets are given in unary. \end{thm} \begin{proof} The direction from BID-WIN$_{\alpha, \text{adv}}$ to TB-WIN$_\alpha$ follows from determinacy as in Theorem~\ref{thm:trans-compl}.
 For the other direction, consider a turn-based game $\G$ and an initial vertex $v_0$.
 We assume w.l.o.g. that players alternate turns in $\G$.
 That is, the neighbors of a \PLi vertex $v$ in $\G$ are controlled by \PLni.
 We construct a bidding game $\G'$ in which the total budgets is $0$.
 We introduce to $\G$ two new sink vertices $t_1$ and $t_2$, where a play that ends in $t_i$ is winning for \PLi, for $i \in \set{1,2}$.
 For a \PLi vertex $v$ in $\G$, we add an edge from $v$ to $t_{\ni}$, thus if \PLi has the advantage in $v$, he must use it.
 Suppose $v_0$ is a \PO vertex in $\G$.
 It is not hard to show that \PO wins from $v_0$ in $\G'$ when he has the advantage iff he wins from $v_0$ in $\G$. \end{proof}